thirteenaladdins/literate-octo-enigma/README.md

 - Returns a complete P5.js sketch as a string
 - Parameterized to allow AI concept customization

+### Template Tuner (/tuner)

+Schema-driven tuner to experiment with the 5 templates safely.

+- Route: `/tuner`
+- Schemas: `src/art/templates/*.schema.json`
+- Runtime templates: `src/templates/*Runtime.js`
+- Validator: `src/utils/schemaValidator.js` (Ajv)

+Use the tuner to tweak parameters (speed, density, palettes, etc.).
+You can copy or download the validated JSON config for reuse.

 ### Services

 Located in `scripts/services/`: